rsnemmen/chicago-transit-forecasting/README.md

 ![](images/example-models.png)

 For the deep learning models, you need a NVIDIA GPU.
-They work well using Google Collab (I developed these notebooks on Collab).
+They work well using Google Collab (I developed these notebooks on Collab). `my_functions.py` contains several helper functions for training and inference with pytorch, to hide boilerplate code from the notebooks.

 ## Notebooks